Explainable machine learning for neoplasms diagnosis via electrocardiograms: an externally validated study: Methods

 \subsection{Explainability}

 Our goal extends beyond simply evaluating model performance.
-In order to gain deeper insights into the trained models, we incorporate Shapley values into our workflow \cite{lundberg2020local}.
+In order to gain deeper insights into the trained models, we incorporate Shapley values into our workflow \citep{lundberg2020local}.
 These values offer a way to assess feature importance by quantifying the individual contribution of each feature to the model's predictions.
+The computational complexity and hyperparemeters setting for this approach are given in the appendix.